-The documentation for the Keysight N4373E Lightwave Component Analyzer consists of
+The documentation for the Keysight N4372E Lightwave Component Analyzer (LCA) consists of the following:

 - The documentation for the Keysight network analyzer.
 This documentation is on the hard disk of the network analyzer.
-Refer to it for using the network analyzer for electrical to electrical measurements, or for the configuration of the network analyzer. - The documentation for the optical test set and the Lightwave Component Analyzer application.
-Refer to this documentation for information on using the optical test set, together with the network analyzer, for optical to optical, electrical to optical and optical to electrical measurements, or for setting up your light wave component analyzer.
+Refer to it for using the network analyzer for electrical to electrical measurements, or for the configuration of the network analyzer. - The documentation for the LCA Optical Receiver, the LCA Optical Transmitter, and the LCA Test Set Controller.
+Refer to this documentation for information on using the LCA together with the network analyzer, electrical to optical measurements, or for setting up your LCA.